netdata/netdata/README.md

 The Netdata Agent dashboard and the Netdata Cloud dashboard are the same.
 Still, Netdata Cloud provides additional features, that the Netdata Agent is not capable of.
 These include:

   1. Customizability (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
-  2. Central Configuration of Alerts and Data Collection (coming soon)
+  2. Configuration of Alerts and Data Collection from the UI (coming soon)
   3. Security (role-based access control - RBAC).
   4. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
   5. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)